South Dakota Recording Laws: Consent Rules and Penalties

 Are Recordings Admissible in Court?

-Recordings made legally under South Dakota’s one-party consent law are generally admissible as evidence.
-The South Dakota Supreme Court has recognized that recordings made with one party’s consent can be used in legal proceedings.
-Courts may consider:
+Recordings made legally under South Dakota's one-party consent law are generally admissible as evidence.
+The South Dakota Supreme Court has recognized that recordings made with one party's consent can be used in legal proceedings.
+Courts typically consider:

 - Authentication - Can you prove the recording is genuine and unaltered?

-- Relevance – Does the recording matter to the case?
+- Relevance - Does the recording relate to the issues in the case?

-- Hearsay rules – Some statements may be excluded
+- Hearsay rules - Some statements captured in recordings may be excluded under hearsay rules

-- Prejudicial vs. probative value – Does it unfairly influence the jury?
+- Prejudicial vs. probative value - Does the recording's value as evidence outweigh any potential to unfairly influence the jury?

 Criminal Cases vs. Civil Cases

-- Criminal cases: Illegally obtained recordings are typically inadmissible and may result in criminal charges against you
+- Criminal cases: Illegally obtained recordings are typically inadmissible and may result in criminal charges against the person who made the recording

-- Civil cases: Rules can be more flexible, but illegally obtained evidence may still be excluded
+- Civil cases: Rules can be more flexible, but illegally obtained evidence may still be excluded and could expose you to criminal liability

 Penalties for Illegal Recording in South Dakota